Endangered Species Act of 1973: History

 Calls for wildlife conservation in the United States increased in the early 1900s because of the visible decline of several species.
 One example was the near-extinction of the bison, which used to number in the tens of millions.
-Similarly, the extinction of the passenger pigeon, which numbered in the billions, also caused concern.
+Similarly, the extinction of the passenger pigeon, which numbered in the billions, caused concern.
 The whooping crane also received widespread attention as unregulated hunting and habitat loss contributed to a steady decline in its population.
 By 1890, it had disappeared from its primary breeding range in the north central United States.
 Scientists of the day played a prominent role in raising public awareness about the losses.
 For example, George Bird Grinnell highlighted bison decline by writing articles in Forest and Stream.

 To address these concerns, Congress enacted the Lacey Act of 1900.
 The Lacey Act was the first federal law that regulated commercial animal markets.
-It also prohibited the sale of illegally killed animals between states.
+It also prohibited the sale of illegally killed animals between states (interstate commerce).
 Other legislation followed, including the Migratory Bird Conservation Act, a 1937 treaty prohibiting the hunting of right and gray whales, and the Bald and Golden Eagle Protection Act of 1940.

 Endangered Species Preservation Act of 1966

 Despite these treaties and protections, many populations still continued to decline.
 By 1941, only an estimated 16 whooping cranes remained in the wild.
-By 1963, the bald eagle, the U.S. national symbol, was in danger of extinction.
-Only around 487 nesting pairs remained.
+By 1963, the bald eagle, the U.S. national symbol, was in danger of extinction in the lower 48 states.
+Only around 487 nesting pairs remained outside of Alaska.
 Loss of habitat, shooting, and DDT poisoning contributed to its decline.